Tuesday, December 29, 2009

 In 1992, the United Nations designated March 22nd as World Water Day.
 They wanted to highlight and raise awareness about the global water and sanitation crisis affecting the planet.

-people on the planet don't have access to clean, safe drinking water.
+One billion people on the planet don't have access to clean, safe drinking water.
 2.6 billion people lack adequate sanitation, specifically a toilet.

 I found a website for a specific group called Charity:water who is working in the Central African Republic (the CAR) to provide fresh water.
 There is a good video posted on the website - I urge you to check it out.
 I spent 6 months living with Baka Pygmies (basically the same ethnic group as described on the webpage) and know that the details presented here are correct.